Team

 Júlia Angyalka Füredi

-Coordinates the OLIve Weekend Program at Open Education
+Julia Coordinates the OLIve Weekend Program at Open Education.

 Current Teachers